sayeemabdullah/Redux-React-Cribsheet/README.md

 ## Action Payload

-Now if we want to implement scenario 2, we will first make changes in our `AppleContainer`.
+Now as we want to implement scenario 2, we will first make changes in our `AppleContainer`.
 So now it will look something like this:

 ``` js